Alexander Robertson (footballer, born 2003): International career

-Robertson is eligible to represent Australia through his father, Scotland through birth, Peru through his mother, and England, having lived there for a most of his teen life.
+Robertson is eligible to represent Australia through his father, Scotland through birth, Peru through his mother, and England, having lived there for most of his teen life.
 He has represented Australia and England at youth international level.
-On 14 March 2023 he was called to represent the Australia men's national soccer team for two friendly matches against Ecuador.
+On 14 March 2023, he was called to represent the Australia men's national soccer team for two friendly matches against Ecuador and made his debut, from the bench on 24 March 2023, becoming the first third-generation international for Australia in the process.

+In October 2025, Robertson was recalled to the Australia national team, for he first time since October 2023.

 Personal life

 Robertson is the son of former Australian international soccer player Mark Robertson.
+His uncle is former Scotland international Gavin Rae.

-His grandfather, Alex, was also an Australian international soccer player.
+His grandfather, Alex, represented an Australia team in eight unofficial international matches 1984.